nyergler/nyergler.github.io/content/posts/2009-12-24-sugar-creme-kuchen.md

     </ul>

     <p>
-      Pour onto dough. [<span class="caps">NB</span>: My aunt has the following note: “I usually remove about 1/3 cup of filling to prevent overspill”; later she notes: “I no longer remove any filling; it is only necessary if you don’t get the dough rolled out thin enough.”
+      Pour onto dough.
+[NB: My aunt has the following note: “I usually remove about 1/3 cup of filling to prevent overspill”; later she notes: “I no longer remove any filling; it is only necessary if you don’t get the dough rolled out thin enough.”
 Your mileage may vary, apparently.]
 Sprinkle with cinnamon and bake 375 for 25 minutes.
 After baking for the 1st 5 – 10 minutes, check to make sure no air bubbles in the crust.
 If so, poke with a toothpick.
     </p>

     <p>